ni/niveristand-routing-and-faulting-custom-device/Docs/Getting Started.md

 ## Overview

 Many HIL test systems require hardware fault injection to simulate faults between the ECU and the rest of the system.
-The **Routing and Faulting Custom Device** enables users to inject faults using routing modules.
+The **Routing and Faulting Custom Device** injects faults using routing modules.
 The **SLSC Switch Custom Device** provides hardware support for the SLSC Switch routing modules.

-The routing module acts as a gate between the ECU and the I/O. A common configuration in a fault injection application is a "fault bus topology" where you short each channel to one or more buses.
+The routing module acts as a gate between the ECU and the I/O. A common configuration in a fault injection application is a "fault bus topology" where endpoints are shorted to one or more buses.

 | States | Description | Diagram |
 |---|---|---|